Rezaaaahx/Prospira-Free-Utility/README.md

 ## Usage

 **Important:** This script makes significant changes to your system configuration, including the Windows Registry.
-It is strongly recommended that you create a System Restore Point before running the utility.
+It is strongly recommended to create a System Restore Point before applying any tweaks.
+The option to do so is included in the script.

 1. Download the script from this repository.
 2. Right-click the script file and select **Run as administrator**.
 Administrator privileges are required to modify system settings and the registry.
 3. Follow the instructions presented in the command prompt window.
-4. Once the script has finished, it is recommended to restart your computer for all changes to take effect.
+4. After making your selections, it is recommended to restart your computer to ensure all changes take effect.

 ## Disclaimer